Token Games and History-Deterministic Quantitative-Automata: Deciding History-Determinism via Two Token Games

 \begin{thm} Deciding whether a $\LimSup$ automaton $\A$ of size $n$ with $k$ weights is \HD is quasipolynomial in $n$, and if $k$ is in $O(\log n)$, in time polynomial in $n$. \end{thm}

 \begin{proof} By \cref{cl:LimInfSupG2}, it is enough to solve $G_2(\A)$.

 We encode the game $G_2(\A)$, for a $\LimSup$ automaton $\A=(\Sigma,Q,\iota,\delta)$, into a parity game as follows.
-The arena is simply the arena of $G_2(\A)$, seen as a product of the alphabet and three copies of $\A$, to reflect the current letter and the current position of each of the three runs (one for Eve, two for Adam), and a variable to keep track of whose turn it is to play.
+The arena is simply the arena of $G_2(\A)$, seen as a product of the alphabet and three copies of $\A$, to reflect the current letter and the current position of each of the three runs (one for Eve, two for Adam), and a variable to keep track of which turn it is to play.
+(Adam's turn to give a letter, Eve's turn to choose a transition, Adam's turn to choose his first transition, or Adam's turn to choose his second transition.)

 Adam's letter-picking moves are labelled with priority $0$, Eve's choices of transition $\trans{q}{\sigma:\weight}{q'}$ are labelled with priority $2\weight$ and Adam's choices of transition $\trans{q}{\sigma:\weight}{q'}$ are labelled with priority $2\weight -1$.